01binary/zeroweb/src/articles/investment-casting.md

 ## overview

-Investment casting is a great choice for projects that require large, complex, or detailed metal parts on a budget.
-The comparison chart below can help you decide if investment casting is the right process for your project.
+Investment casting (or _lost wax casting_) is a great choice for projects that require large, complex, or detailed metal parts on a budget.
+The comparison chart below should help you decide if this is the right process for your project.

 <Tabs>
 	<Tab label="investment casting">